-Everything about this West Loop favorite screams happy place—and scream you might have to, but the noisy din is all part of the fun at The Publican.
-Make your way inside to find a dining concept based on century-old public houses marked by lively political conversations mingled with beer in equal parts.
-Each item on the menu has its place of origin listed next to it: cobia caught in Destin, FL; or lettuce grown in Buckley, MI.
-Global flavors make a guest appearance too, like jamón Serrano from Salamanca, Spain.
-Portraits of pigs hang above the wooden booths that line the room, and sure enough, pork is a highlight on the menu.
-Braised pork belly, for instance, is flash-fried and laid over sunchoke purée with blanched fava beans for a spectacular finish.
+Each item on the menu lists its place of origin next to it: for instance, cobia caught in Destin, FL; or lettuce grown in Buckley, MI.
+Global flavors make a guest appearance too, as evidenced by the jamón Serrano from Salamanca, Spain.
+Portraits of pigs hang in the room, and sure enough, braised pork belly first flash-fried and then laid over a sunchoke purée studded with blanched fava beans makes for a spectacular finish.